Pedestrian practice and crime investigation: models of UX design

 How to explain »design thinking« to outsiders?
 Try using these pop culture mockups to mirror the process

-In: Experience Reading Time: 3 min
+In: Text, Wort Reading Time: 3 min

 If you are somewhat familiar with the basics of UX Design, I would like you to read this text as a short and fuzzy kind of usability test.
 What will we be testing?
 Models.
 I will present two ways of understanding UX Design and its proceedings.
 Number one: “Crime Investigation,” number two: “Pedestrian Practice.”
 Which one do you prefer and why?